MicrosoftDocs/security/zero-trust/isv/identity-isv-getting-started.md

 ms.topic: conceptual
 ---

-# Getting Started with Zero Trust Identity Integrations
+# Getting started with Zero Trust identity integrations

 Knowing where to begin can be a challenge when integrating with Microsoft’s identity features and services.
 The modern threat landscape is complex, and there are many integration options to evaluate.